Midnighter84/yt-summaries/memory-bank/progress.md

 # Progress: YouTube Summarizer (`yt-summaries`)

 ## What works
+-   Improved error handling for Gemini API calls in `core.py`.
 -   Core functionality: Downloading audio, transcribing, and generating AI summaries for single videos and recent videos from channels.
 -   Local caching for audio, transcripts, summaries (Markdown and HTML), and video metadata.
 -   Configurable transcription modes (local Whisper and OpenAI API).